secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Attacking your First Box/Nibbles - Enumeration.md

 # Nmap done at Wed Dec 16 23:22:26 2020 -- 0 IP addresses (0 hosts up) scanned in 0.04 seconds
 ```
-- Finally, we will output all scan formats using `-oA`.
-This includes XML output, greppable output, and text output that may be useful to us later.
-- It is essential to get in the habit of taking extensive notes and saving all console output early on.
-The better we get at this while practicing, the more second nature it will become when on real-world engagements.
+- We can use `-oA` to generate XML, greppable, and text outputs for future reference.
-- Proper notetaking is critical for us as penetration testers and will significantly speed up the reporting process and ensure no evidence is lost.
+- Develop the habit of saving and documenting all console output to ensure no information is lost, as it also speeds up reporting and ensures evidence is not lost.
-- It is also essential to keep detailed time-stamped logs of scanning and exploitation attempts in an outage or incident in which the client needs information about our activities.
+- **Time-Stamped Logs**: Essential for incident response, especially in case clients need detailed logs of scanning and exploitation activities.
 ```shell-session
 secmancer@htb[/htb]$ nmap -sV --open -oA nibbles_initial_scan 10.129.42.190